alexwarren/alexwarren.github.io/_posts/2013-02-27-2-bringing-more-power-to-gamebook-mode-in-quest-5-4.md

 The new <a title="Quest 5.4 Text Processor – easier adaptive text and links" href="http://blog.textadventures.co.uk/2013/02/27/quest-5-4-text-processor-easier-adaptive-text-and-links/">Text Processor</a> I described in an earlier blog post is also available in gamebook mode.
 A similar set of codes is available, so you can conditionally print text even without using a script page.

 For example, you can take advantage of the fact that pages have attributes like "visited", to write some text only if the user has visited a particular page.
 If you have a page called "cake" which the player may visit if they choose to eat a cake, you could write this on a later page:

-<p style="padding-left:30px;">Your mother stares at you. {if cake.visited:"You have chocolate all over your face," she says.}</p>
+    Your mother stares at you. {if cake.visited:"You have chocolate all over your face," she says.}

 You can also include links to other pages directly within the page text (instead of having them underneath), and it's also finally easy to add images wherever you want them in the text using the {img} code.

 <strong>Future</strong>

-<span style="line-height:1.714285714;font-size:1rem;">This release brings gamebook mode closer to text adventure mode, by opening up a lot of functionality to both.
-Now in gamebook mode, things can happen "behind the scenes" with richer state tracking, instead of the game being forced to have a pure branching structure.</span>
+This release brings gamebook mode closer to text adventure mode, by opening up a lot of functionality to both.
+Now in gamebook mode, things can happen "behind the scenes" with richer state tracking, instead of the game being forced to have a pure branching structure.

 For a future release I would like to further bring the two together, with the ability to add gamebook pages to a text adventure game.
 This will be useful for conversation trees for example, or maybe you just want to have a game that features both kinds of interaction in different sections.
 You could do this already to some extent - in the text adventure mode you can add custom commands, custom hyperlinks, and turn the command bar on and off as required, but it's my job to make it easy for you to create the kinds of interactive fiction you want to write.
 So please do let me know what you're up to with Quest and how I can help you!